rulma/School_District_Analysis/README.md

 ## Summary

-In summary, we can see how our school district analysis was negatively affected by the fradulent scores posted at Thomas High School.
-The loss of grades for the entire 9th grade class dragged down the averages fro schools in Thomas' spending bucket.
+In summary, we can see how our school district analysis was negatively affected by the fraudulent scores posted at Thomas High School.
+The loss of grades for the entire 9th grade class dragged down the averages for schools in Thomas' spending bucket.
 It also caused a percentage drop in Charter school performance across the district.
+Despite these changes the overall shift in average performance across schools was marginal.
+In most cases the percentage change was <1%.
+The greatest change we witnessed was the drop in overall charter performance before and after which saw nearly a 0.5% drop passing students.